UTCSheffield/OCR-Unit-7-Data-analysis-and-design/content/LO1.md

 ## A presentation with speaker notes

+PowerPoint is not the only Presentation Software, there are text based ones I like, based on Markdown etc.

+- Speaker Notes

 # Spec : LO1 Understand the purpose and stages of data analysis and design